How to Control Crapemyrtle Bark Scale!

 This article covers the topic of controlling Crepe Myrtle (also spelled Crepemyrtle, Crapemyrtle or Crape Myrtle) bark scale.

 There is a new, serious threat to one of our favorite trees.
 It’s even more serious than the unsightly and oft mentioned crape murder.
 As a reminder, crape murder is the extreme pruning of crapemyrtles that results in weakened and deformed trees.
 If you aren’t sure how to properly prune your crapemyrtles, check out this post.
 Okay, jumping off that soapbox, let’s talk about the Crapemyrtle Bark Scale.
-It has been around the Southeast for years but this insect showed its destructive little head in Arkansas a few years.
+It has been around the Southeast for years but this insect showed its destructive little head in Arkansas in 2014.
 Are we gonna just take this or are we gonna fight?
 We say fight!

 *Pictures of Crapemyrtle Bark Scale were provided by the University of Arkansas Cooperative Extension Service.

 Crapemyrtle Bark Scale (let’s call it CMBS) is a small insect that appears as a white or gray felt-like encrustation.
 CMBS might be found anywhere on crapemyrtles, and often appears near pruning sites and branch crotches of more mature wood.
 Often times, the first sign of CMBS is the black sooty mold on the tree bark.
 This may be misleading since a more common and easy to control pest, aphids, can also cause sooty mold.
 Closely examine the affected areas to properly identify the pest.
 Bring us samples or images if you aren’t sure.

 This tree is heavily infested with CMBS; notice the gray and white insects all over and the black sooty mold covering the entire surface of the tree bark.